 Lower Town (Baixa)

 Right in the heart of the city, the low town is becoming more popular with property investors purchasing apartments.
-The Lisbon neighbourhood is full of shops and tourist attractions, and thus Baixa can be very noisy during the day.
+The Lisbon neighborhood is full of shops and tourist attractions, and thus Baixa can be very noisy during the day.

 Belem & Restelo (West Lisbon)